gk-octopus/berlin_hackathon/README.md

   - Supabase Storage for GeoJSON layers and images
 - **Utilities**: `proj4` for EPSG:27700 → WGS84 conversion

+## Hosting & Storage

+- Frontend can plug directly into Vercel for hosting (zero-config for Next.js).
+- Any blob/object storage works for assets and GeoJSON.
+- This project uses Supabase Storage (backed by AWS S3) with a public bucket for convenience.

 ## Scripts

 - `npm run dev` — start dev server